Ingelhag/eqt-test-backend/readme.md

 # Introduction

-A graphql api that's conntect to an elastic search and it's used to search for companies
+A graphql api that is connected to an elastic search cluster and is used to search for companies.

 # Getting Started